• Ntc

 What is WiFi 7?

 WiFi 7 is the next evolution in WiFi technology with humongous wireless capacity in data rate and connectivity.
-It’s basically a new standard in wireless communication technology and is identified as IEEE 802.11be standard.
+It’s basically a new standard in wireless communication technology and is identified as the IEEE 802.11be standard.
 WiFi 7 is also called Extremely High Throughput.
 This advanced technology will also work in tandem with the 5G and 6G to revolutionize digital communication around the world.

 WiFi 7 benefits